albertrwaldron/checkers/README.md

 ## Playing the game

 You will be the red pieces.
 The black pieces will be played by a computer player which decides its moves based on the Minimax algorithm.

+On your turn click one of your pieces to select it.
+The available moves for that piece will be indicated by blue dots.
+Click one of the terminal dots to play that move.